joelparkerhenderson/git-commit-message/README.md

 We sometimes have more than one person working on a commit.
 For example, we do do pair programming.

-To keep track of this, we write a git commit message body that lists each person's role and email address.
+To keep track of this, we write a git commit message body that lists each person's name and email address.
 We  one per line because this is easy to parse.
+We follow [GitHub's co-author guidelines](https://github.com/blog/2496-commit-together-with-co-authors).

 Example:

     Add feature foo

-    By: alice@eaxmple.com
+    Co-authored-by: Alice <alice@eaxmple.com>
-    By: bob@example.com
+    Co-authored-by: Bob <bob@example.com>
-    By: carol@example.com
+    Co-authored-by: Carol <carol@example.com>

 To make this easy in practice, we use a git template that helps fill in this info.